MicrosoftDocs/dynamics-365-intelligent-order-management/topics/demo-providers.md

 Next, open the demo fulfillment provider app to fulfill the order.

-To open the demo fulfillment provider app, follow these steps.
+To open the demo fulfillment provider app, follow these steps:

 1. In the left navigation pane, select the area switcher at the bottom left, and then select **Demo Providers**.
 1. On the **Demo Providers** page, under **Fulfillment Center - Demo**, select **Launch Demo**.